South Bay Pizzeria Slices Up Its Ownership, Cuts Employees In

-The lunch rush at A Slice of New York looks something like a time-lapse video, unnaturally sped up but in sync.
+The lunch rush at A Slice of New York looks something like a time-lapse video, preternaturally sped up but in sync.
 Behind the counter, workers fall into a frenetic pace, tossing dough, sliding pizzas in and out of four brick ovens, ringing order after order amid a crush of customers.

 A recent expansion at the hole-in-the-wall eatery, located between a military surplus store and a longtime blues bar on Stevens Creek Boulevard, allowed workers to move a giant mixer and some shelves to a sequestered prep station.
 At the back of the house, there’s now considerably more elbow room to pound out the daily quota of about 200 dough balls and wind strips of it into hundreds of olive oil-brushed garlic knots.